-Information sharing decisions will be recorded, whether the decision is taken to share or not.
+Information sharing decisions will be recorded, whether or not the decision is taken to share.

-Child protection information will be stored within CPOMS, separately from the pupil's file.
+Child protection information will be stored within CPOMS, separately from the student's file.

-The DSL will normally obtain consent from the pupil and/or parents to share sensitive information within the school or with outside agencies.
+The DSL will normally obtain consent from the student and/or parents to share sensitive information within the school or with outside agencies.
 Where there is good reason to do so, the DSL may share information without consent and will record the reason for not obtaining consent.